"The Incredible 'Super-Pro' Receivers" (1935 to 1948)

 and the Russian KV-M, http://www.oldradio.cqham.ru/war/KV-M.html Thanks to Karl-Arne Markstrom, SMŘAOM, the the information on the Swedish MRM-5/SP-100 receivers.

 11. Thanks to Inland Marine Radio History Archive for the photo of WMI in 1937.
 Here is their website URL: http://www.imradioha.org/WMI.htm

 Appendix A - More Information on the Hammarlund Comet "Pro" Receiver

-From 1934 through 1935 not too many changes are incorporated into the Comet-Pro since Hammarlund was primarily working on the Super-Pro receiver.
+From 1934 through 1935 not too many changes are incorporated into the Comet-Pro since Hammarlund was primarily working on the Super-Pro receiver and supplying the Army with the SPA Super-Pro receiver.
 A "Stand by" switch function may have been added since some late Comet-Pros appear to have an extra toggle switch installed on the panel.
 Coil IDs were changed sometime between 1933 and 1934 with the engraved wooden handles changed to now use a recessed paper ID tag protected by a plastic cover.
 There were probably more late improvements to the Comet-Pro and I'll add to this description if more information surfaces.

 Performance Expectations Using the Comet Pro